 Red Spots on Bottom of Feet

 Some conditions that tend to cause red spots on the top of feet, such as contact dermatitis, can in some cases be associated with red spots or patches that appear on the soles of feet.
-Some conditions are however more likely to cause red spots on the bottom, than on the top of feet.
-Some of them are listed below:
+There are conditions, however, that are more likely to cause red spots on the bottom than on the top of feet.
+Here is a look at some of them:

 1. Hand, Foot & Mouth Disease (HFM)